w2sv/WiFi-Widget/README.md

 ------

 <p align="center">
-<b> Android FOSS app providing a configurable widget for the monitoring of your WiFi connection details.
-Built with Jetpack Compose.</b>
+<b>A fully configurable widget for the monitoring of your WiFi connection details.</b>
 </p>

 ------